lucqiiiii/cs130a_program2/README.md

 Any line starting with a plus sign (`+`) contains a whitespace-separated list of numbers  that you should insert into your tree.
 Insert them in the order given.
-If your tree already  contains one of the numbers, do not add it again (that is, your should act like a set).
+If your tree already  contains one of the numbers, do not add it again (that is, your tree should act like a set).

 ```
 # After this, your tree should contain {7, 12, 42, 108}